adap/flower/baselines/pFedHN/README.md

 ## About this baseline

 ****What’s implemented:**** :*_"The code in the repository reproduces the paper by implementing the concept of hypernetworks which create weights for that target network thus resolving the problems of dataheterogenity.The hypernetworks lies in the server and the clients have the target model.
 Initially hypernetwork sends the weights from the server which is loaded into the target net .
-After the targetnet is trained we pass the delta_theta to the client , which inturn updated the phi_gradients for the hypernetwork and the flow goes on._*
+After the targetnet is trained we pass the delta_theta to the client , which inturn updated the phi_gradients for the hypernetwork and the flow goes on."_*

 ****Datasets:**** :*_[MNIST,CIFAR10,CIFAR100]_*